Guitaronin/bases_loaded/README.md

 ## Usage

 To get started with your new update your database.yml to include a `bases_loaded` config key.
 Below that, nest keys for each of your databases.
-BasesLoaded will take it from there.

 ```yaml
 # Default configurations: